internago-ab/site/content/blog/how-much-does-it-cost-to-employ-people-in-france.md

 In this example, we assume a manager with a gross salary of €3500 (based on a 35-hour working week) per month.
 On average, employee social charges ('charges salariales) are around 22% of gross salary - so €770.
 This equates to a 'net salary' of €2,730.

-Withholding tax will de deducted from this, depending on whether it is 'personalised', neutral' or 'individual'.
+Withholding tax will be deducted from this, depending on whether it is 'personalised', neutral' or 'individual'.
 As such, income tax will vary depending on salary and family circumstances.
 Assuming a neutral tax rate, income tax will be 14 %.
 Hence the “net net” salary for the employee would be € 2,730 x  0,86 = €2,347.80.

 Account then needs to be taken of employer social charges ('charges patronales').
 On average (but there are many exceptions) these are circa 42% of gross salary.
 So, in our example,  €1470 - €3500 x 0.42.